VectorInstitute/FL4Health/examples/fedpca_examples/dim_reduction/README.md

 the dataset already exists at the path specified, it will be loaded from there.
 Otherwise, the dataset will be automatically downloaded to the path specified and used in the run.

-After both clients have been started federated learning should commence.
+After the clients have been started federated learning should commence.